-Top National Parks for Volcanoes
+15 Top National Parks with Volcanoes

 Mount St. Helens National Volcanic Park

 Located in central Washington State, use Highway 706, the National Park Highway, to access the Longmire area.
-Mount Rainier National Park is open 365-days a year and 24-hours a day.
+Mount Rainier National Park is open 365 days a year and 24 hours a day.
 Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $30.

 Best Mountain Destinations for Families